Feb. 2, 2004 -- Adult circumcision affects a guy's sexual performance -- but not in a bad way, according to a new study.

 Most adult patients "are fairly motivated," Ritenour says.
 "I think that's one reason why we don't hear about changes in sexual function.
 It's not something forced on them.
 Motivation has a lot to do with how they do afterward."

 Men who have a chronic infection -- where there's no alternative but circumcision -- likely experience the most problems afterward, he says.
-Bad hygiene, especially in underdeveloped countries like Africa, can lead to these serious infections and even penile cancer in uncircumcised adults.
+Bad hygiene, especially in underdeveloped countries, can lead to these serious infections and even penile cancer in uncircumcised adults.

 In the U.S., however, "the major reason to get circumcised is cultural," Ritenour tells WebMD.
 "It's an unwritten custom that whatever the father has, so does the son.
 In the U.S., there is no obvious medical reason to get circumcised."